 - ► Coordinates of the arc end point

-- ▶ Radius R (the algebraic sign determines the size of the arc)
+- ► Radius R (the algebraic sign determines the size of the arc)

-- ▶ Direction of rotation DR Note: The algebraic sign determines whether the arc is concave or convex.

-- Miscellaneous function M
+- ► Miscellaneous function M

 - ▶ Feed rate F

 Full circle

 For a full circle, program two blocks in succession:

 The end point of the first semicircle is the starting point of the second.
 The end point of the second semicircle is the starting point of the first.